 Total across all chunks: 11 bottles, 15 gels, 3 sandwiches, 2 flapjacks, 1 banana, electrolyte tabs, caffeine tabs, arm warmers, gilet, light, batteries.

 Notice how each chunk is different?
 Early on you're adding layers; later you're adding caffeine and lights.
-You're also adjusting food type — sandwiches in the middle when you have time to eat, quick gels towards the end when you just want to keep moving.
-This is smart chunking: each chunk is tailored to where you are in the ride.
+Food shifts from sandwiches (when you have appetite and time) to gels (when you just want to keep moving).
+And crucially, intensity targets decline - chunk 1 is not the same effort as chunk 4.

 How PitStopper Helps

-Chunking becomes even more powerful when combined with route planning tools:
+Chunking becomes more powerful when combined with route planning:

 Tip: Before your event, load your GPX route into PitStopper and add custom waypoints at each chunk boundary.
 Include the anticipated arrival time in the waypoint name (e.g., "Chunk 2 - 2:30pm").
 When you export to your GPS, you'll have a clear timeline for the entire event.